AGButt04/Descriptive_Statistics/README.md

 # 📊 Descriptive Statistics

 A collection of small Python projects exploring descriptive statistics with real-world datasets.
+Introduces you to the basics of
+Fundamental Math for Data Science.

 ## 🗂️ Structure